LookBack

 or other functions that need a certain amount of previous price history for their

-calculations.
-Set LookBack to a value that is sure to cover the longest period
+needed lookback period by subsequent indicators.
+Otherwise set it to a value that is sure to cover the longest period

 UnstablePeriod